sidsanc/Metamorphs/README.md

 Fake news detector

 Welcome to our repository for our CMPE255 - data mining Final project.
-Our team isSiddhant Sancheti, Soumyendra Shrivastava, Wesley Shih.
+Our team is Siddhant Sancheti, Soumyendra Shrivastava, Wesley Shih.

 ABSTRACT
 ---